openpracticelibrary/openpracticelibrary/content/practice/code-review.md

 > One part of managing a software-engineering process is catching problems at the "lowest-value" stage—that is, at the time at which the least investment has been made and at which problems cost the least to correct.
 To achieve such a goal, developers use "quality gates," periodic tests or reviews that determine whether the quality of the product at one stage is sufficient to support moving on to the next.

-By this important benefit of "Collective Code Ownership" a second important benefit is revealed: [Ego-less Programmers/Programming](https://blog.codinghorror.com/the-ten-commandments-of-egoless-programming/)
+By this, a second important benefit is revealed: [Ego-less Programming](https://blog.codinghorror.com/the-ten-commandments-of-egoless-programming/).
+As Jeff Atwood states in his blog post:

+> **You are not your code.**Remember that the entire point of a review is to find problems, and problems will be found.
+Don't take it personally when one is uncovered.

 ### Efficency of Code Review Techniques